semantifyit/RocketRML/Readme.md

     npm install rocketrml

 ## Quick-start
-After installation you can to copy [index.js](https://github.com/semantifyit/RocketRML/blob/master/docs/index.js) into your current working directory.
+After installation you can to copy [index.js](https://github.com/semantifyit/RocketRML/blob/master/docs/node/index.js) into your current working directory.
-Also the [mapfile.ttl](https://github.com/semantifyit/RocketRML/blob/master/docs/mapping.ttl) and the [input](https://github.com/semantifyit/RocketRML/blob/master/docs/input.json) is needed.
+Also the [mapfile.ttl](https://github.com/semantifyit/RocketRML/blob/master/docs/node/mapping.ttl) and the [input](https://github.com/semantifyit/RocketRML/blob/master/docs/node/input.json) is needed.

     node index.js

 Starts the execution and the output is then written to ./out.n3.

+ Also an example Dockerfile can be seen [here](https://github.com/semantifyit/RocketRML/blob/master/docs/docker).

 ## What does it support